A step-by-step DIY tutorial on how to install window jamb extensions, the perfect way to update your home.

 We are making some progress on our windows.
 We finally got all the tile removed from the window sill, it is a happy day!
 But the next part of the project is what we have been worrying about from day one.
 Why?
 Well, our windows are framed around brick and plaster and getting anything to hold/stay does not work very well.
 For example, all the blinds that were installed in the house, the screws that were holding them up basically fell out when we took the blinds down.
 So we were worried about trying to get a wood frame to stay in place.
-But good news, that was not a problem….
-And here is how to install window jambs extension, even if wood is not surrounding your windows.
+But good news, that was not a problem… And here is how to install window jambs extension, even if the wood is not surrounding your windows.

 And because I am all about sharing what we started with, here are our windows before.